Purpose of Going to Church?

 5The next day the rulers, elders and teachers of the law met in Jerusalem.
 6Annas the high priest was there, and so were Caiaphas, John, Alexander and the other men of the high priest's family.
 7They had Peter and John brought before them and began to question them: "By what power or what name did you do this?"

 8Then Peter, filled with the Holy Spirit, said to them: "Rulers and elders of the people!
 9If we are being called to account today for an act of kindness shown to a cripple and are asked how he was healed, 10then know this, you and all the people of Israel: It is by the name of Jesus Christ of Nazareth, whom you crucified but whom God raised from the dead, that this man stands before you healed.
-11He is
+11He is " 'the stone you builders rejected,

 which has become the capstone.[a]'[b] 12Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved."